Zenhaeusern beats Greek skier Ginnis to win World Cup slalom - WHIZ News

-CHAMONIX, France (AP) — Swiss skier Ramon Zenhaeusern beat unheralded AJ Ginnis on Saturday to win the last men’s World Cup slalom before the world championships.
+CHAMONIX, France (AP) — Ramon Zenhaeusern threw his ski poles in the air Saturday right after finishing the last men’s World Cup slalom before the world championships.

 It was Zenhaeusern’s sixth career win but first since December 2020.
 His Swiss teammate Daniel Yule was four-hundredths further back in third.